Water Quality in Norway

 Water quality in Norway ranks second in having the best tap water in the world.
 The country has special programs that protect its groundwater and other water systems that safeguard the quality of water for its citizens.

 The current water quality in Norway can be attributed to its strong hydropower expertise.
-The country’s main source of water contamination is agriculture, municipal sewage and fish farming, which are integrated with water in terms of irrigation, drinking water supply and livestock.
+The country’s main sources of water contamination are agriculture, municipal sewage and fish farming, which are integrated with water in terms of irrigation, drinking water supply and livestock.

-More than 80 percent of the population in Norway is connected to the drinking water systems that serves more than five thousand persons each.
-Ninety percent of the Norwegian populous drinks surface water while ten percent drink ground water.
+More than 80 percent of the population in Norway is connected to the drinking water systems, which serve more than five thousand persons each.
+Ninety percent of the Norwegian populous drinks surface water while ten percent drink groundwater.